kidddw/Neural-Net-Python/README.md

 # Neural-Net-Python
-Neural Net solver in Python:
+Neural Net classification package in Python:
 Uses backpropagation and conjugate gradient optimization in order to solve for the weights of a neural net.
-Requires 3 files to be present: training_x.dat: the data for x values training_y.dat: the data for corresponding y values arch.dat: the amount of units per hidden layer (each line represents a new layer) Weights are output as weights.dat

 Data example is taken from Coursera Machine Learning course